-Outreach to You
+Outreach and Online to You

 If you can't visit the Observatory we can come to you.
 Our Outreach Program has delivered thousands of programs to area schools, scout meetings, libraries, and nursing homes.
 An astronomer can visit your class, lead fun and in-depth professional development for your teachers, or deliver hands-on, inquiry-based programs that meet academic content standards.
 We can also bring telescopes for safe viewing of sunspots and solar flares or even lead an evening star party at your place.
 We will work actively to design a program that is right for your class.
 Program descriptions of our most popular programs are listed below.
 However, we can customize any program to your astronomical needs.